MaaXYZ/M9A/docs/en_us/manual/feature.md

 >
 > 1. Before use, you can pin (mark) four characters in your box to serve as the deployed characters.
 > 2. It's recommended to include a healer in the team composition.
+> 3. Please make sure that the last battle was in automatic combat before use.
+M9A cannot check whether it is in automatic combat.

 > [!WARNING]
 >